Much has been said recently of the NRA’s hyperbolic statement that doctors need to “stay in their lane.”

 Language matters, and the ACP “favors enactment of legislation to ban the manufacture, sale, transfer, and subsequent ownership for civilian use of semiautomatic firearms…” They refer to the targeted firearms as “assault weapons” only in parentheses, and the word “rifle” only appears once in the entire document: in the appendix, specifically in a section about 3-d printing a rifle receiver.
 Does the ACP support a handgun ban?

 Put simply, “yes,” they do support a handgun ban, and goes back to a tremendous misunderstanding within the non-gun-owning public (including apparently a lot of doctors) about firearms themselves.
-“Semi-automatic” simply means the gun chambers another round after you shoot a round, and readies itself to fire another.
+“Semi-automatic” simply means the gun chambers another round after you shoot one, and readies itself to fire the new round.
 It is a simple, straight forward, common feature.
-And this feature is tremendously popular, given that around 60% of firearm purchases are for stated “self-defense” reasons.
+And this feature is tremendously popular, given that around 60% of firearm purchases are for stated “self defense” reasons.
 A qualified analysis by Keith Shannon, which matches numbers I’ve drawn up myself, shows that approximately half of all firearm sales are semi-automatic, and around a third of all guns in private possession in the United States are semi-automatic.
 The lion’s share of these weapons are pistols, the kind you see every police officer in the country carry, and which have been available for purchase in one format or another for over 100 years.
 And there is no possible way, mathematically speaking, to magically evaporate these things.
 They’re here to stay.

 Further, the dreaded AR-15 rifle, which draws so much ire from the public, is basically nothing more than a longer range, bulkier version of these pistols, with which it’s actually more difficult to murder someone due to its lack of concealability.
 This is why we see handguns used 19 times more often than rifles in US crimes.
-The AR-15 and similar rifles are far superior weapons in a medium range running gunfight against other armed opponents, but their distinguishing features don’t help you murder kids, or mug someone, or rob someone’s house, or even in fact defend your kids from a robber or a mugger.
-The folks buying them are preparing themselves for the rare but statistically realistic chance they may be stuck in one of those “medium range gunfights against other armed opponents” by no choice of their own.
+The AR-15 and similar rifles are far superior weapons in a medium-range running gunfight against other armed opponents.
+Their distinguishing features don’t help you murder kids, mug someone, rob someone’s house, or even in fact defend your kids from a robber or a mugger.
+There are supposedly better self defense guns in the rifle category that are available on the market.
+The folks buying them are preparing themselves for the rare but statistically realistic chance they may be stuck in one of those “medium-range gunfights against other armed opponents” by no choice of their own.

 Or, “Who Needs an AR-15 Anyway?”
 As gun policy discussions unfold in the wake of mass shooter incidents, they routinely end in three buckets.
 There’s the “tyranny can never happen here” bucket, which...